Health Lifestyle Social Issues

 Mangoes arrived on the Clean Fifteen list in 2022.
 While these tropical fruits may contain any of 11 pesticides, most are found in less than 1% of samples.
 The pesticide most often found on mangoes, thiabendazole, was only found, on average, 15% of the time and only in conventional fruit — either domestic or imported.

-CR also rates mangoes as “very good” across the board — both conventional and organic varieties.
+CR also rates mangoes as “low risk” for conventionally-grown US grown and “very low risk” for both conventional imported and organic varieties.

 For our article on mangoes, click here.